cumulous/web/README.md

 # Cumulous Web UI

-**WARNING: This project is currently a work-in-progress, meaning that the set of core features and documentation are incomplete, and should not be used in production.
+**WARNING: This project is currently a work-in-progress, meaning that the core features and documentation are incomplete, and it should not be used in production.
 We're working hard to make it happen.**

 This project implements a web interface for